ZhangNingSAU/Spring-2022-CSCI-360-Database-Mgmt-Systems/Slides/Chapter04.md

 ## Representing Relationships
 + Types of relationships
   - one-to-one(1:1)
+    + For example, each engine has just one serial number, and each serial number belongs to just one engine.
   - one-to-many(1:N)
+    + For example, one person can have several credit cards, but each credit card belongs to just one person.
   - many-to-many(M:N)
+    + For example, each customer can buy any number of products, and each product can be bought by any number of customers.
 + In an ER diagram, we represent a relationship set with a named diamond。
 + The number of entities on either side of a relationship (the cardinality of the relation- ship) define the key constraints of the relationship.